--Physical therapists can be an immense help with the use of various techniques -to rise from a chair, get out of bed, all the simple things we all take for granted.
+-Physical therapists can be of immense help with the use of various techniques -to rise from a chair, get out of bed, all the simple things we all take for granted.

 Also, from simple aids such as elevated toilet seats and shower grab bars, to specialized utensils for dining, and help with eating, even with tremors.

--It is very frustrating for those getting Parkinsons treatments, to lose the ability to get around, and to do normal everyday activities.
-Helping with these simple things can go a long way in successful treatment.
+-It is very frustrating for those getting Parkinsons treatments, losing the ability to get around, and doing normal everyday activities.
+Helping with these simple things can go a long way in successful treatment .

 The use of a wheelchair usually only becomes necessary in the later stages.